lasthyphen/oye/README.md

 This will clone and checkout to `master` branch.

-#### Building the Avalanche Executable
+#### Building the Dijets Executable

-Build Avalanche using the build script:
+Build Dijets using the build script:

 ```sh
 ./scripts/build.sh
 ```

-The Avalanche binary, named `avalanchego`, is in the `build` directory.
+The Dijets binary, named `avalanchego`, is in the `build` directory.

 ### Binary Repository

-Install AvalancheGo using an `apt` repository.
+Install DijetsGo using an `apt` repository.

 #### Adding the APT Repository